The purpose of this worksheet is to learn about career possibilities by utilizing LinkedIn.

 LinkedIn is a social networking website for people in professional occupations.
 It is the world's largest professional network with millions of members, and it can help you learn about careers, companies, and organizations by tapping into the knowledge of your network.

 - Get started.
 Go to LinkedIn and log in.
-If you are new to LinkedIn, you can follow these steps to create a great profile .
-Or you can check out this checklist, or watch this 90-second video.
+If you are new to LinkedIn, you can follow these steps to create a great profile, check out this checklist, or watch this 90-second video.

 - How can you use LinkedIn help you as a student?
 Watch this 90 second video that demonstrates how LinkedIn can be used to network with professionals and learn about different career paths.

 - Now that you've watched a short video about how you can search LinkedIn for interesting career options, it's time to give it a try for yourself.

 - A great way to get started is to see what real U of M alumni are doing.
 Type z.umn.edu/umnalum into your browser, then click on “See alumni” to search through over 250,000 profiles of alumni (NOTE: you must have a LinkedIn account and be logged in to view this resource).
 You can search by graduation year, major, profession, skills, company, and location.
 Try clicking on one of the options under “what they studied” (major) and watch the other columns shift to show you how many alums from a certain major ended up working in different career fields.
 This Tip Sheet provides additional information on ways to use the LinkedIn Alumni Tool.